Contains the active ingredient memantine hydrochloride (meh-MAN-teen high-dro-CLOR-ride)

 your pharmacy, supermarket or health food shop.

-Some medicines and Memantine may interfere with each other.
+Some medicines may interact with memantine.
 These include:

 medicines used to treat stomach cramps or spasms, or travel sickness (anticholinergics)